 Gray as the Ultimate Neutral

 Homeowners want a coordinating wall and flooring color scheme to serve as a backdrop for décor and furniture.
-This is largely because space aesthetics are defined by the elements inside, especially focal points like wall hangings and accessories; items of interesting scale, size or color emerge against a subdued, neutral canvas.
+Above all, this is largely because space aesthetics are defined by the elements inside, especially focal points like wall hangings and accessories; items of interesting scale, size or color emerge against a subdued, neutral canvas.

 Gray as a Statement Piece

-Gray doesn’t always have to play a supporting role.
+Gray decoration doesn’t always have to play a supporting role.
 It can take center stage.
-Imagine dark, dramatic gray feature tiles set against white patterned fields and borders in a foyer; a feature wall of Thunderstorm Gray where a beige tone had faded; or multi-tone, Heathered Greige plush carpet softening a Master Bedroom…
+For instance, imagine dark, dramatic gray feature tiles set against white patterned fields and borders in a foyer; a feature wall of Thunderstorm Gray where a beige tone had faded; or in a similar vein, a multi-tone, Heathered Greige plush carpet softening a Master Bedroom…

 What’s Going Gray?